MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5808.md

 Please include your data sources and URLs
 -->

-As a warehouse manager, use the report to:
+Warehouse managers use the report to:

-* Review the age of stock in your warehouse by value to determine obsolescence and identify slow-moving inventory
+* Review the age of stock in your warehouse by value to identify unused or slow-moving inventory.
-* Analyze inventory aging to identify which products are in high demand and which ones are slow-moving
+* Analyze inventory aging to identify which items are in high demand and which aren't.
-* Plan promotions or markdowns to sell slow-moving inventory and improve sales
+* Plan promotions or markdowns to sell slow-moving inventory and improve sales.

-As a sales and marketing manager, use the report to:
+Sales and marketing managers use the report to:

-* Analyze inventory aging to identify which products are in high demand and which ones are slow-moving
+* Analyze inventory aging to identify which items are in high demand and which aren't.
-* Review the age of stock in your warehouse by value to determine obsolescence and identify slow-moving inventory
+* Review the age of stock in your warehouse by value to identify unused or slow-moving inventory.
-* Plan promotions or markdowns to sell slow-moving inventory and improve sales
+* Plan promotions or markdowns to sell slow-moving inventory and improve sales.

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Calculate inventory turnover ratios and days in inventory to determine the effectiveness of inventory management
+* Calculate inventory turnover ratios and days in inventory to ensure effective inventory management.

 ## Try the report